CHBC-DT: News operation

-Due to corporate cutbacks instituted by Canwest in September 2009, CHBC stopped utilizing live newsgathering services in Vernon, Kelowna and Penticton; in addition, the station's 5:00 p.m. newscast and a weekly half-hour newsmagazine, Okanagan Now, which was dedicated to events happening around the Okanagan region, were cancelled.
+Due to corporate cutbacks instituted by Canwest in September 2009, CHBC stopped utilizing live newsgathering services in Vernon, Kelowna and Penticton; in addition, the station's 5 p.m. newscast and a weekly half-hour newsmagazine, Okanagan Now, which was dedicated to events happening around the Okanagan region, were cancelled.
 CHBC began broadcasting its local newscasts in high definition (over its HD feed on Shaw Cable 211) on July 6, 2011.
-Five days later on July 11, 2011, the station began using its live newsgathering resources once again and restored an hour-long 5:00 p.m. newscast to its schedule.
+Five days later on July 11, 2011, the station began using its live newsgathering resources once again and restored an hour-long 5 p.m. newscast to its schedule.
 Since April 2016, the hour-long news program's name was changed to Global News at 5.
 CHBC also has a program called Global News at 6:30 which airs after Global National.
 Global News at 5 was anchored by Rick Webber with Wesla Wong and Duane English alternating days on weather.
 Global News at 6:30 was anchored by Rick Webber and Doris Maria Bregolisse.
 Weather anchor Wesla Wong resigned in February 2018 and Duane English also resigned, effective April 2, 2018.

 After 30 years on the air as the main news anchor, Rick Webber retired on July 31, 2019.

+Due to corporate cutbacks instituted by Corus Entertainment in August 2024, local production of CHBC newscasts ended on August 16, 2024.
+Since August 19, 2024, CHBC's newscasts have been produced out of the facilities of CHAN with contributions from local reporters, and were cut to half-hour bulletins aired at 5:30, 6:30, and 11 p.m.
+All CHBC newscasts are now solely anchored by Coleen Christie, a reporter of Global News: BC 1.
+Coming alongside similar cuts to news programming at several Ontario stations, Corus stated that it had "reimagined our broadcast schedule in Kingston, Peterborough, and Kelowna with a focus on supper hour and late-night news programming".
+The changes were met with criticism from station employees and local residents.
+City councillor for Kelowna City Council Mohini Singh questioned Corus' continued commitment to the market, whether the newscasts would remain locally relevant, and whether the cuts were in compliance with the station's CRTC license.